remore/incubator-openwhisk/docs/actions-new.md

 1. accepts an initialization payload (the code),
 2. accepts runtime payload (the input parameters) and return a result,
 3. prepares the activation context,
-4. flushes all `stdout` and `stderr` logs and adds a frame marker at the end of the activation.
+4. flushes all `stdout` and `stderr` logs and adds a frame marker at the end of the activation.[*1]

-Any container which implements the interface may be used as an action.
-It is in this way that you can add support for other languages or customized runtimes.
+Any container which implements the interface may be used as an action.[*2] It is in this way that you can add support for other languages or customized runtimes.

 The interface is enforced via a [canonical test suite](../tests/src/test/scala/actionContainers/BasicActionRunnerTests.scala)